MakeSchool-Tutorials/Introduction-to-Angular/P4-$scope/content.md

 ## $scope.createPost()

-For your Reddit app, you'll need to create posts.
-For now, posts will just have two attributes called `title` and `voteCount` they will be added from the top of your app.
-We can always move this into a `post-new.html` template later once we know how to do routing.
+For your prototype, you'll need to create your main resource (e.g. posts).
+For this example, I'll use the resource "Post" and it will have two attributes called `title` and `voteCount` they will be added from the top of your app.
+We can always move this into a `<<RESOURCE>>-new.html` template later once we know how to do routing.

 Add the form